sbennell/BennellIT.com.au/content/english/services/email-hosting.md

     title: "Local Support"
     content: "You can contact our Australian technical support team by email or phone."

-  - icon: "fas fa-lock"
+  - icon: "fas fa-server"
-    title: "FREE SSL Certificates"
-    content: "Secure the connection to your website, email, and FTP using free SSL certificates issued by Comodo and automatically installed by cPanel."
+    title: "Your Data Stored Locally"
+    content: "As a 100% Australian owned and operated company, we guarantee that your email data will only be stored on servers located in Australia.."

-  - icon: "fas fa-check-circle"
+  - icon: "fas fa-chart-bar"
     title: "99.9% Uptime Guarantee"
-    content: "We guarantee high availability for your website backed by a written service level agreement."

-  - icon: "fas fa-rocket"
-    title: "Application Caching"
-    content: "Our hosting environment is optimized for WordPress and Magento with in-built caching."

-  - icon: "fas fa-cloud-upload-alt"
-    title: "Hourly Backups"
-    content: "Your data will be backed up by Acronis Cloud Backup and will be available to restore at any time."
+    content: "We ensure your email service is available when you need it, with a 99.9% uptime guarantee."

   - icon: "fas fa-envelope-open-text"
-    title: "Outbound Spam Filtering"
+    title: "SpamExperts Filtering"
-    content: "SpamExperts outbound spam and virus filtering helps to prevent email server blacklisting."
+    content: "All email in and out of our hosted email platform passes through our fully redundant cloud scanning system, powered by SpamExperts.."

   - icon: "fas fa-shield-alt"
-    title: "Fortinet Hardware Firewall"
-    content: "Continuous protection that inspects every packet before it reaches your hosting server."

-  - icon: "fas fa-infinity"
-    title: "Unlimited Bandwidth"
+    title: "Secure POP3/IMAP/SMTP"
-    content: "Enjoy unlimited bandwidth for seamless website performance."
+    content: "We offer secure, encrypted access to POP3, IMAP and SMTP to ensure the content of your email messages are kept as secure as possible.."

-  - icon: "fas fa-database"
+  - icon: "fas fa-users"
-    title: "Unlimited MariaDB Databases"
-    content: "Create as many databases as your projects require with no additional costs."
+    title: "CalDAV Calendars"
+    content: "Access your calendar from a mobile device, keep track of your appointments or share your calendar with other applications that support CalDAV.."

-  - icon: "fas fa-plus-square"
+  - icon: "fas fa-sync"
-    title: "Unlimited Addon Domains"
-    content: "Host multiple websites under one account without any restrictions."
+    title: "Email Synchronization"
+    content: "Seamlessly synchronize your emails across all your devices using IMAP and POP3."

-  - icon: "fas fa-sitemap"
+  - icon: "fas fa-tachometer-alt"
-    title: "Unlimited Subdomains"
+    title: "Optimized Performance"
-    content: "Create unlimited subdomains to organize your web projects effectively."
+    content: "Our email hosting environment is optimized for fast delivery and retrieval of messages."

   - icon: "fas fa-paper-plane"
-    title: "500 Emails Per Hour"
+    title: "2000  Emails Per Hour"
-    content: "Send up to 500 emails per hour to stay connected with your clients."
+    content: "Send up to 2000  emails per hour to stay connected with clients and team members."

-  - icon: "fas fa-user-tie"
-    title: "Unlimited Email Accounts"
-    content: "Create unlimited email accounts to manage your business communications."

-  - icon: "fas fa-tachometer-alt"
-    title: "4,000KB/s Disk I/O Speed"
-    content: "Experience fast data processing with our high disk I/O speeds."

-  - icon: "fas fa-cogs"
-    title: "300,000 Inode Limit"
-    content: "Manage up to 300,000 inodes to support your hosting needs."

 # faq